IsaacGridGainsDev/IsaacGridGainsDev/README.md

 # 👋 Hey there, I'm Isaac.

-I'm a junior developer and AI builder, focusing on crafting practical backend systems and tools—especially for industries such as real estate, energy, and agriculture.
+I'm a junior developer and AI builder, specializing in crafting practical backend systems and tools, particularly for industries such as real estate, energy, and agriculture.

 Currently building:
 🧠 AI-powered assistants